New AS Roma Stadium

-The New AS Roma Stadium is a football stadium to be built in Rome, Italy for use by AS Roma, which is expected to succeed their current stadium, Stadio Olimpico, from 2028.
+The New A.S.
+Roma Stadium is a football stadium to be built in Rome, Italy for use by A.S.
+Roma, which is expected to succeed their current stadium, Stadio Olimpico, from 2030.

-The 60,000-seat stadium is planned to be built in the Pietralata area, which is served by Roma Tiburtina for high-speed rail and Quintiliani on Line B on the Rome Metro.
+The 60,605-seat stadium is planned to be built in the Pietralata area, which is served by Roma Tiburtina for high-speed rail and Quintiliani on Line B on the Rome Metro.
 Additions to existing transport links and extensions to other services, including on the FL1 railway, are planned to be built to serve the stadium and its wider complex, which is set to include entertainment and shopping facilities, and Roma's training center.

 History

 Tor di Valle proposal

 The project of a new stadium in the Tor di Valle area, so called Stadio della Roma, was proposed by the club chairman James Pallotta and designed by American architect Dan Meis with engineering firm SCE Project and Arup.
 Set to cost €300 million, the design took inspiration from the ancient Colosseum, while features of the planned stadium included luxury boxes and 14,000-seater replica of the Curva Sud section in the Stadio Olimpico.
 In 2016, Goldman Sachs gave a €30 million loan to Stadio TDV S.p.A., a wholly owned subsidiary of NEEP Roma Holding, for pre-development costs of the stadium.

 On 2 February 2017, the Region of Lazio and the mayor of Rome rejected the Stadio della Roma project.
 It was approved on 24 February after adjustments were made to the stadium's design and construction.
 In August 2017, the project faced further delays, and a new plan was ultimately developed a month later, with Roma subsequently renewing their lease on the Stadio Olimpico until 2020.
 That December, the new plans were approved, and the stadium was expected to open in time for the 2020–21 season.
 However, on 26 February 2021, it was announced that the project in the Tor di Valle area was halted indefinitely.